eltonlazzarin/cash-flow-control/README.md

 **To run tests**

-Before do that, please delete all rows of tables categories and transactions.
+Before do that, please delete all rows of categories and transactions tables.

 ```bash
 # Run the API